telerik/winforms-docs/ganttview/working-with-data/data-binding-basics.md

 * __LinkTypeMember **__ Set this to the name of the field that will be used to define the type of a link.

->note \* - Marks the members that are the bare minimum to show a gantt with tasks.
+>tip \* - Marks the members that are the bare minimum to show a gantt with tasks.
 >** - Marks the members that are required to show links.

 The following example demonstrates a sample data with all the code needed to bind and show this data in __RadGanttView__: